Meet the Head of Economics

 What’s your favourite topic in your subject’s curriculum to teach?

-I most enjoy teaching Macro, especially when we get into the nit and gritting of fiscal and monetary policy.
+I most enjoy teaching Macro, especially when we get into the nitty-gritty of fiscal and monetary policy.
 Macro is extremely dynamic, and as teacher we can discuss and contextualise topics with something new that is happening across the globe.
-I regularly use something I have heard on the radio driving to college as a conversation in the classroom, I think it bring the subject alive and adds meaning.
+I regularly use something I have heard on the radio driving to college as a conversation starter in the classroom, I think it bring the subject alive and adds meaning.

 What achievement are you most proud of (personal or professional)?

 Before teaching I worked in the fashion industry as a Buyer and Production Manager for large multinational companies.
 At one company I developed and bought a fedora hat that was worn by Catherine the Duchess of Wales on the front cover of British Vogue’s 100th Centenary.
-I also co-developed the world first fully post-consumer shoe with Converse Nike, it was made from post-consumer waste (jeans), this project went on to us developing more shoes with Converse, and a lot of trip to India and the US.
+I also co-developed the world’s first fully post-consumer shoe with Converse Nike.
+It was made from post-consumer waste (jeans), this project went on to us developing more shoes with Converse, and a lot of trips to India and the US.

 When you were younger, what teacher inspired you the most?
 How did they?